Rank $n$ swapping algebra for $\operatorname{PGL}_n$ Fock-Goncharov $\mathcal{X}$ moduli space: -determinant ratio

-Thus, the rank of $f$ is at least $n$.
-Therefore, we have the rank of $g$ is at most $1$ (If not so, we will get the rank of $g\circ f$ is not $0$).
-By considering the top right corner $2\times 2$ minor of $M^{\star}$, we have
+Thus, for any generic $\mathbb{K}$-point, the rank of $f$ is at least $n$.
+Therefore, for any generic $\mathbb{K}$-point, we have the rank of $g$ is at most $1$ (If not so, we will get the rank of $g\circ f$ is not $0$).
+By considering the top right corner $2\times 2$ minor of $M^{\star}$, for any generic $\mathbb{K}$-point, we have